 The Supervisory Board monitors and advises the Executive Board on management of transactions.
 It is involved in strategy and planning as well as all matters fundamental to the company.
 The Supervisory Board has resolved standing rules for the Executive Board, in accordance with the company's Articles of Association.
 The standing rules include the provision that specifies the types of major transactions of the Executive Board that require the Supervisory Board's approval.
-The Supervisory Board's further responsibilities include appointing Executive Board members, determining the remuneration system for the Executive Board and its individual members, and examining the company's annual financial statements.
+The Supervisory Board's further responsibilities include appointing Executive Board members, determining the remuneration system for the Executive Board and its individual members, and examining the company's singleentity and consolidated financial statements.
 The Supervisory Board also has to consider diversity in the composition of the Executive Board.
-According to Code section 5.1.2 and section 111 (5) of the German Stock Corporation Act (AktG) in conjunction with section 25 of the Introductory Act to the German Stock Corporation Act (EGAktG), Viscom AG's Supervisory Board is obliged to set targets for the proportion of women on the Executive Board.
-In the opinion of the Supervisory Board, Viscom AG's current Executive Board is highly successful in its work.
-For this reason, the Supervisory Board does not intend to change the composition of the Executive Board before the end of 30 June 2017.
-Therefore, after de-tailed discussion, Viscom AG's Supervisory Board decided on 10 August 2015 to leave the target for the proportion of women on the Executive Board at the current level of zero percent until 30 June 2017.
-This target was reached or maintained in the company's 2016 financial year.
-Should a member of the Executive Board resign early, the Supervisory Board shall give preference to a female candidate with equal qualifications to fill the vacant position.
+In accordance with section 111 (5) AktG, Viscom AG's Supervisory Board is obliged to set targets for the proportion of women on the Executive Board.
+In light of the long-term succession planning for the Executive Board of Viscom AG that was initiated in autumn 2017, the Supervisory Board of Viscom AG reviewed the existing target for the proportion of women on the Executive Board of Viscom AG at its joint meeting on 8 February 2018 and, after detailed discussion, resolved to leave the target for the proportion of women on the Executive Board of Viscom AG unchanged at the current proportion of zero percent until 30 June 2020.
+In addition to the success of the current Executive Board, this decision was taken because, in the view of the Supervisory Board, internal candidates should be given precedence in any reappointment to or expansion of the Executive Board in order to ensure continuity within the company.
+As the proportion of women at the first management level below the Executive Board is currently zero percent, it would be unrealistic to expect to be able to increase the proportion of women on the Executive Board of Viscom AG in the short to medium term.